wardog1uk/mikro/Basic Commands.md

 * `TIM`

 ### Description
-Start the machine code monitor and put you at the prompt, ready for input.
-It displays the starting address of TIM and the state of the registers.
+The `TIM` command starts the machine code monitor and puts you at the prompt, ready for input.
+It displays the starting address of `TIM` and the state of the registers.